-The main topics of the current study are (1) the various mechanisms of action of PRP at the molecular and tissue levels for muscle injuries; and (2) reporting patterns of PRP preparations in these studies.
-The current study seeks to clarify the underlying mechanisms of action of PRP in terms of its ability to induce cellular changes and changes at the histologic and tissue levels which are mot well described.
+The main topics of the current study are (1) the various mechanisms of PRP action at the molecular and tissue levels for muscle injuries; and (2) reporting patterns of PRP preparations in these studies.
+The current study seeks to clarify the underlying mechanisms of action of PRP, in terms of its ability to induce cellular changes and changes at the histologic and tissue levels, which are not well-described.